 - While charging, Apple Watch, its power adapter, and Apple Watch Magnetic Charging Cable should stay in a well-ventilated area.
 For example, if these devices are charging or plugged in to power sources, they shouldn't be covered.

-- Use of cellular on Apple Watch Series 3 (GPS + Cellular) may make the device feel warm.
+- Use of cellular on cellular models of Apple Watch may make the device feel warm.

 - Take off your Apple Watch if it becomes uncomfortably warm.
 Take special care if you have a physical condition that affects your ability to sense heat against the body.